Lump-sum death benefit

 Amount of benefit

 For eligible former members, the benefit is a one-time payment of $12,500.
-If your employment status is active or disabled, the lump-sum death benefit is equal to the disability benefits basis* multiplied by a percentage based on your age at death, as shown in the table below.
+If your employment status is active or disabled, the lump-sum death benefit is equal to the death and disability benefits basis* multiplied by a percentage based on your age at death, as shown in the table below.

 Lump-sum death benefit percentages